Scam Protection: Designing clearer decisions in high-risk flows

 Over S$12M in customer losses were prevented

-• Influenced future fraud prevention design patterns across the organization
+Beyond metrics, this project help established a framework for risk-based UX interventions that influenced future fraud prevention design patterns across the organization

 REFLECTIONS